 RNA treatments have led the way in several medical applications in the last few times, including vaccinations against the SARS-CoV-2 virus and uncommon illnesses involving gene [removed]COVID-19).
 The unique target specificity of RNA treatments can offer important advantages over traditional pharmaceuticals by altering the translation of disease-causing proteins by downregulating a gene target or by injecting synthetic mRNA to translate the encoded target protein (kole et al.,2012, Aagaard) (rossi et al.,2007).
-Given that siRNA was first discovered in 19983, the 2018 licencing of the first short interfering RNA (siRNA) medication, patisiran, highlights the rapid therapeutic advancement in a short period of 20 years(Adams et al.,2018).Two COVID-19 mRNA vaccines were approved for emergency use in 2020 and were administered to millions of patients worldwide, marking an important historical milestone as the first widely utilised RNA medications (Baden et al.,2021) (polack et al.,2020) .On the left is a diagram showing the RNAi pathway and the production of siRNAs.
+Given that siRNA was first discovered in 19983, the 2018 licencing of the first short interfering RNA (siRNA) medication, patisiran, highlights the rapid therapeutic advancement in a short period of 20 years(Adams et al.,2018).Two COVID-19 mRNA vaccines were approved for emergency use in 2020 and were administered to millions of patients worldwide, marking an important historical milestone as the first widely utilised RNA medications (Baden et al.,2021) (polack et al.,2020)? .On the left is a diagram showing the RNAi pathway and the production of siRNAs.
 On the right-hand side are various entrance points for RNA- or DNA-based RNAi treatments that penetrate cells and are loaded into RISC to encourage homology-dependent destruction of target mRNA.
 Viral or non-viral vectors that encode Pol II-driven miRNA mimics or Pol III-driven shRNA can be used to deliver DNA-based therapeutics.
 RNA interference (RNAi)-based therapeutics can be delivered in a number of forms, including complexed in gold, lipid, or polymer nanoparticles; alternatively, they can be given as synthesised or GalNAc-conjugated dier-substrate siRNA or modified or unmodified siRNA.
 In mammalian cells, 2 nt 30 overhangs may cause RNAi-based PTGS (Elbashir et al.,2001) (sm et al.,

 Figure 1.
 The RNAi mechanism and entry points of RNAi therapeutics (corydon et al.,2023)